Burnt Oak Primary School

 For KS1 Pupil Premium funded pupils, attainment is well above national figures for all pupils in writing and in line with national figures in reading and maths.

 At KS2, 59% of pupils were Pupil Premium funded which is well above the national average.
-These pupils made better progress in reading and were above their peers for attainment in reading, writing and maths.
+These pupils made better progress in reading and were above their peers for attainment in reading, and in line with their peers in writing and maths.